Skip to main content

 During the coroner's inquest on Wednesday, Traffic Police Station Inspector Muhammad Firdaus Suleiman, the investigating officer of the case, told the court of the findings detailed in an investigation report.

-The court also heard, among other things, that Zara's parents had told the maid to take a route that did not require her to "jaywalk" at Institution Hill, but the maid did not heed this instruction.
+The court also heard, among other things, that the girl's parents had told the maid to take a route that did not require her to "jaywalk" at Institution Hill, but the maid did not heed this instruction.

-When asked later by Coroner Eddy Tham if Zara was crossing at a legal crossing zone, Mr Firdaus said that there were no signs to stop pedestrians from doing so.
+When asked later by Coroner Eddy Tham if the girl was crossing at a legal crossing zone, Mr Firdaus said that there were no signs to stop pedestrians from doing so.

-Apart from Zara, the couple has two daughters, with Zara being the middle child.
-The family lived in a condominium along Institution Hill known as Aspen Heights.
+Apart from the girl, the couple has two daughters.
+The family lived in a condominium along Institution Hill.

 Institution Hill is a single-lane, two-way road that leads in from River Valley Road.
 At the point of the accident, several cars were waiting to turn from Institution Hill to River Valley Road.